-Apple, iPhone, iPad, iPad mini, and Lightning are trademarks of Apple Inc., registered in the U.S. and other countries.
+Apple, iPhone, and iPad are trademarks of Apple Inc., registered in the U.S. and other countries.

 IOS is a trademark or registered trademark of Cisco in the U.S. and other countries and is used under license.

 Non-Philips product names may be trademarks of their respective owners.